-This chapter provides a description of marine flora and macroinvertebrates found within the ROI.
-The main types of marine flora and invertebrates include macroalgae (or seaweeds), seagrasses, emergent vegetation (plants that are rooted in the substrate beneath water, but grow tall enough to protrude above water or have leaves that float on the water), gastropods (snails), cephalopods (squid and octopus), crustaceans (lobsters and crabs), sponges, and corals.
-Corals are described in great detail in Volume 4 (Chapter 11) of this EIS.
-Some species within all of the aforementioned broad types of flora and invertebrates are included within managed fisheries in the Western Pacific under one Fishery Ecosystem Plan (FEP), the Mariana Archipelago FEP.
-The FEP identifies specific management unit species (MUS) for different life stages of the species managed under the plan (Western Pacific Regional Fisheries Management Council [WPRFMC] 2009a).
-FEPs and associated EFH are described further below.
+This chapter provides a description of marine flora and macroinvertebrates (including a brief description of corals, which are addressed further under the EFH section) found within the ROI.
+Examples include macroalgae (or seaweeds), seagrasses, emergent vegetation (plants that are rooted in the substrate beneath water, but grow tall enough to protrude above water or have leaves that float on the water), gastropods (snails), cephalopods (squid and octopus), crustaceans (lobsters and crabs), and sponges.
+All these examples are also included within the managed fisheries in the Western Pacific under five fisheries management plans (FMPs): (1) coral reef ecosystems, (2) bottomfish and seamount Groundfish, (3) crustaceans, (4) precious corals, and (5) pelagic species.
+Each of these FMPs identifies specific management unit species (MUS) for different life stages of the species managed under the respective plan (Western Pacific Regional Fisheries Management Council [WPFMC] 2005).
+Essential Fish Habitat is described further below.